Jim Millner: Biography

 Millner was born in Sydney on 29 November 1919.
 His father Thomas George Millner MC, VD was a colonel in the Australian Army and his mother Mary was the daughter of businessman Lewy Pattinson.
 Millner grew up in Cheltenham, New South Wales, and attended Newington College before studying pharmacy at The University of Sydney.
 At the breakout of World War II Millner enlisted in the Army Service Corps Officer Training School and was posted to Malaya.
 When Singapore fell, he became a prisoner of war in Changi Prison Singapore, then later Sandakan, Borneo.
 He was released at the cessation of hostilities in 1945, shipping out to Morotai and then Balikpapan.
-Jim Millner married Jean Purdie in 1948.
-On his return, Millner completed a Materia Medica (Pharmacy) course in 1947 at the University of Sydney, and joined the family company, Washington H. Soul Pattinson, where he rose to be director in 1957.
-Millner was Chairman of Washington H. Soul Pattinson from 1969 to 1998, when he was succeeded by his nephew, Robert Millner.
+Jim Millner married Jean Claveranne in 1948.
+On his return, Millner completed a Materia Medica (Pharmacy) course in 1947 at the University of Sydney, and joined the family company, Soul Patts, where he rose to be director in 1957.
+Millner was chairman of Soul Patts from 1969 to 1998, when he was succeeded by his nephew, Robert Millner.

 Philanthropy and community

-Millner supported financially the Australian War Memorial, the Royal Botanical Gardens, Sydney and served on the council of Newington College.
+Millner supported financially the Australian War Memorial, the Royal Botanic Garden, Sydney and served on the council of Newington College.
 His widow, Jean Millner, endowed the Jim Millner Bursary at Newington giving a boy the opportunity to attend the College from Year 7 until the completion of Year 12.
 In the 1983 Queen's Birthday Honours, Millner was made a Member of the Order of Australia (AM) for "Service to industry and the community".